quinnovator/easy-tunnel-lb/README.md

 ## Overview

-`easy-tunnel-lb` is a Kubernetes controller that watches for Ingress resources and creates secure tunnels to expose their traffic through a remote VPS.
+`easy-tunnel-lb` is a Kubernetes controller that watches for Service resources of type LoadBalancer and creates secure tunnels to expose their traffic through a remote VPS.
 This is particularly useful when:

 - Running Kubernetes clusters in private networks
 - Need to expose services without a cloud load balancer